 Most of the motivational Strategies come under two heads - Intrinsic motivators and Extrinsic motivators.

 Intrinsic motivation involves increasing the appeal of the subject for generating interest to learn.
 Most students take up a subject in college because of their interest in it.
-They loose motivation along the way, we know why now.
+They lose motivation along the way, we know why now.
 Others just take up the subject due to peer, parent pressure and naturally do not have a flair for it.
 Intrinsic motivators can bring a turnabout in both the type of students but the process is lengthy and time-consuming.

 Extrinsic motivators, on the other hand, include expectations of Student well-wishers like parents, earning potential of a subject, reward system, and grades.
 This type of motivation yields quick results, but the motivation factors need to be customized according to students’ aptitude and personality.

 A mix of both Intrinsic and Extrinsic motivational activities for high school students and college students such as below will achieve the best results.
-Take a look at few strategies that can be adapted to Motivate Students to Learn.
+Take a look at a few strategies that can be adapted to Motivate Students to Learn.

 (1) Understand your students’ anxieties, capabilities, and weaknesses

 Talk to students about their anxieties, expectations, relationships if possible and show concern.
 Students who are counseled get more motivated to excel.
-Teacher motivation has been effective for all ages of Students, and High school is no different.
+Teacher motivation has been effective for all ages of students, and High school is no different.

 • Know all your student's names and use them regularly.
 Talking in their language helps.
 Know what is doing the latest in Student’s social circles.
-You can use the social media for help.
+You can use social media for help.

 • Encourage them to speak

 • Induce humor in your sessions which will even attract the least interested students to join a session.